-A concussion is a type of traumatic brain injury (TBI) that is caused by a bump or a blow to the head.
-Even a mild blow or "getting your bell rung," can be a serious matter.
+A concussion is a type of mild traumatic brain injury (TBI) that is caused by a bump or a blow to the head.
+Even a mild blow to the head can be a serious matter.
 Signs of a concussion may not show up until days or weeks after the injury.
-Seek medical attention right away if you notice any signs of concussion in your child.
+Seek medical attention right away if you notice any of the following signs of concussion in your child after a head injury:

 Training: Before driving your ATV, take an ATV Safety Institute ATV Rider Course.
 Contact your local University of Arkansas Cooperative Extension Service 4-H Coordinator